Bantee-Golf/laravel-api-helpers/README.md

 composer require emedia/api
 ```

-The package will be auto-discovered in L5.7.
+The package will be auto-discovered in Laravel 5.7.

 ## Usage